Appdynamics/openshift-appdynamics-jboss-cartridge/README.md

 ## SAAS environment ##

-If it is a multi-tenant controller, please pass the accountName and accountKey as well to the above command.
+If it is a dedicated or a multi-tenant controller, please pass the accountName and accountKey as well to the above command.

 ```
 	rhc add-cartridge -a <app_name> \